 Dagmar Logie, Chapter Treasurer – Slow Food’s principles resonate with Dagmar, who grew up in post-war Austria, when food was scarce and families relied totally on locally grown food.
 Pulling fresh carrots from the garden, picking cherries off a farmer’s tree, gathering wild mushrooms in the woods were formative childhood memories.
 Similar opportunities need to be created, especially in our sub/urban environments, where the knowledge of the source of food is often absent.
 Dagmar considers it important to pass on one’s own family traditions of cooking, as it represents our cultural heritage.
 Preparing meals with fresh ingredients and sharing them with family and friends over conversation is one of life’s most satisfying and simplest pleasures.
 Email: treasurer AT slowfoodsouthbay.org

-Mary Clark Bartlett, Jessica Campbell, Ann Duwe, Jessie Herr, Judee Humburg, Joni Sare, Scott Vanderlip, and Peter Yessne.
+Mary Clark Bartlett, Jessica Campbell, Ann Duwe, Jessie Herr, Judee Humburg, Janet Lorenzin, Debbie Rose, Joni Sare, and Scott Vanderlip.